-Under Section 50 of the Penal Code, a person who owns, possesses, is in charge of, or has custody of an animal may not do any of the following:
+Under Section 50 of the Penal Code, a person who owns, possesses, is in charge of, or has custody of an animal is prohibited from doing any of the following:

-- -- Fail to provide an animal with adequate care. - -- Cruelly drive, work, or beat an animal, or cause it to be cruelly driven, worked, or beaten. - -- Carry or cause to be carried in or upon a vehicle or otherwise any live animal whose feet or legs are tied together, except an animal being transported for medical care or a horse whose feet are hobbled to protect it during transport, or in any other cruel and inhumane manner. - Carry or cause to be carried a live animal in or upon a vehicle or otherwise without providing a secure space, rack, car,

-- crate, or cage in which livestock may stand and in which all other animals may stand, turn around, and lie down during transport or while awaiting slaughter. - -- Abandon an animal or cause an animal to be abandoned, without making provisions for the animal's adequate care, unless premises are vacated for the protection of human life or the prevention of injury to a human. - Negligently allow any animal, including one who is aged, diseased, maimed, hopelessly sick, disabled, or nonambulatory, to suffer unnecessary neglect, torture, or pain. - Tether a dog unless the tether is at least three times the length of the dog as measured from tip of its nose to the base of its tail and is attached to a harness or nonchoke collar designed for tethering.
+- -- Failing to provide an animal with adequate care. - -- Cruelly driving, working, or beating an animal, or causing it to be cruelly driven, worked, or beaten. - -- Carrying or causing to be carried in or upon a vehicle or otherwise any live animal whose feet or legs are tied together, except an animal being transported for medical care or a horse whose feet are hobbled to protect it during transport, or in any other cruel and inhumane manner. - -- Carrying or causing to be carried a live animal in or upon a vehicle or otherwise without providing a secure space, rack, car, crate, or cage in which livestock may stand and in which all other animals may stand, turn around, and lie down during transport or while awaiting slaughter. - -- Abandoning an animal or causing an animal to be abandoned, without making provisions for the animal's adequate care, unless premises are vacated for the protection of human life or the prevention of injury to a human. - -- Negligently allowing any animal, including one who is aged, diseased, maimed, hopelessly sick, disabled, or nonambulatory, to suffer unnecessary neglect, torture, or pain. - -- Tethering a dog unless the tether is at least three times the length of the dog and is attached to a harness or nonchoke collar designed for tethering.

-Under the bill, those prohibitions also would apply to a breeder and an operator of a pet shop.
+The bill would extend those prohibitions to a breeder and an operator of a pet shop.
 "Breeder" would mean a person who breeds animals for the purpose of making a profit.
 "Pet shop" would mean a place where animals are sold or offered for sale, exchange, or transfer.